MLB: It's deadline day to save opening day, 162-game season

 Sides were still far apart, but pressure is increasing.
 Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by The Associated Press, and the 30 teams would lose large sums that are harder to pin down.

-Monday was picked as a deadline because MLB Commissioner Rob Manfred says at least 28 days of training are needed before the season starts.
+Monday was picked as a deadline because Manfred says at least 28 days of training are needed before the season starts.
 The union has not said whether it agrees, and baseball has shortened spring training to as few as three weeks in the past.

 Baseball’s ninth work stoppage, its first since 1995, started Dec.
 2. Spring training games were to have begun Saturday and already have been canceled through March 7.